djndl1/CSNotes/os/concepts/processes_threads.md

 #### Monitor

 - **monitor**: a higher-level synchronization primitive rather than the hard-to-use-and-easy-to-make-a-mistake mutexes and semaphores.
 A monitor is a colletion of procedure, variables and data structures that are all grouped together in a special kind of module or package.
 Only one task can be active in a monitor at any instant.

 Monitors are a programming-language construct.
 It is up to the compiler to implement mutual exclusion on monitor entries.
-The automatic mutual exclusion on monitor procedures guarantees that if the producer inside a monitor procedure discovers that the buffer is full, it will be able to complete the `wait` operation without having to worry about the possibility that the scheduler may switch to the consumer just before the `wait` completes.
+The automatic mutual exclusion on monitor procedures guarantees that if the producer inside a monitor procedure discovers that the buffer is full, it will be able to complete the `wait` operation without having to worry about the possibility that the scheduler may switch to the consumer just before the `wait` completes, that is, a signal is never lost (in case where a consumer is about to wait after knowing the condition is not met).

 ```basic
 monitor ProducerConsumer